Wednesday, September 28, 2011

 Of course, it is impossible to know how the leaders of America would have governed had they been from the Democratic party.

-Perhaps the events of this horrible blow would have transcended all politics and the actions of our elected leaders and nothing would be different today.
+Perhaps the events of this horrible blow would have transcended all politics and nothing would be different today.

 But what we do know is that we had a Republican president from Jan 2001- through Dec 2008.